Which Hand to Read for Palmistry? The Answer Changes Based on What You're Looking For

 Frequently Asked Questions About Which Hand to Read for Palmistry

 Questions about which hand to read for palmistry usually center on the mechanics of handedness and change.
-Data from Google Trends (2025) shows a 140% year-over-year increase in searches asking if palm lines physically change.
-The short answer is yes, because your hands are biological, not magical.
+The most common one is whether palm lines physically change at all.
+The short answer is partly, because your hands are biological, not magical.

 Does being left-handed change everything?